 - stripping forms

 This sounds easier than it is, but even for inexperienced builders it isn’t unachievable.
 You can use forms that are purpose manufactured, built with wood or construct forms using foam board.
 The latter makes a lot of sense if you’re planning to insulate the foundation with foam anyway.
 The foam option is great because it saves the step of stripping the forms.
-If you’re building in an area with moderate to deep frost depths you will have additional steps of building a rubble trench footer and/or insulating for frost protection.
+If you’re building in an area with moderate to deep frost depths you will have additional steps of building a rubble trench footing and/or insulating for frost protection.

 A grade beam foundation may be a the best choice for your building.
 If you have built or are planning to build a grade beam foundation, I would love to hear about it.